SSWConsulting/SSW.Rules.Content/rules/best-practices-office-automation/rule.md

 ---
-seoDescription: Understand best practices in home automation to choose between drivers, programming, macros, and schedules for efficient Control4 systems.
+seoDescription: Understand best practices in office automation to choose between drivers, programming, macros, and schedules for efficient Control4 systems.
 type: rule
-title: Do you know the best practices for automating the home with Control4?
+title: Do you know the best practices for automating the office with Control4?
-uri: best-practices-home-automation
+uri: best-practices-office-automation
 authors:
   - title: Rob Thomlinson
     url: https://www.ssw.com.au/people/rob-thomlinson